rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ![dev-config.yml mods](http://rhodocs.s3.amazonaws.com/guide/LiveUpdate/06_dev-config.yml.png)
 <br>

 **Congratulations!** Your dev host and target device(s) are now ready to use Live Update.
-To test it, make an obvious change to any file in your app s /app or /public folder and save it.
+To test it, make an obvious change to any file in the app's **/app or /public folder** and save it.

 After a moment, your device(s) should display the change along with a  message like the one below.
 In this case, the app name was changed from Bloopy to "WorkerBee."